Brenda Lee: Early life

 Brenda Mae Tarpley was born on December 11, 1944, at Emory University Hospital in Atlanta, Georgia.
 She was the second of four children born to Annie Grayce Yarbrough and Ruben Lindsey Tarpley.
 Her father served in the United States Army for 11 years and then worked various labor jobs, including carpentry, factory work, and construction.
 Her mother also found factory work in cotton mills.
-When Tarpley was born, she was one month premature and weighed four pounds, 11 ounces.
+When Tarpley was born, she was one month premature and weighed 4 lb 11 oz.
 She was given the name Brenda by her mother and was nicknamed "Bootie Mae" by her father.

-The family rented various three-room homes around the Metro Atlanta area as Ruben found carpentry work and survived on roughly $20 per week.
+The family rented various three-room homes around the Metro Atlanta area while Ruben worked as a carpenter work and survived on roughly $20 per week.
 After Ruben broke his arm in 1951, he was temporarily unemployed and the family lived on a tenant farm in Conyers, Georgia.
-Tarpley then attended Conyers Elementary School in 1951.
+Tarpley attended Conyers Elementary School in 1951.
 After Ruben's recovery, the family moved to a clapboard house in Lithonia, Georgia, where Tarpley slept on one bed with her siblings.
 Most of her childhood toys were made by her father and her grandmother made many of her dresses.

 Tarpley began singing along to the radio as early as eight months old and won her first talent contest at age five singing "Take Me Out to the Ball Game".
 She then entered a talent contest at Conyers Elementary School where she sang "Too Young" and "Slow Poke", but ultimately lost to an 18-month-old.
 She continued entering talent shows singing songs by Hank Williams and Peggy Lee.
-In 1952, she appeared at the Sports Arena venue in Atlanta with the Wranglers and debuted on local television the same year on Atlanta's TV Ranch singing Williams's "Hey, Good Lookin'".
+In 1952, she began performing with the Wranglers at the Sports Arena venue in Atlanta.
+She also performed on local television in Atlanta on TV Ranch, singing "Hey, Good Lookin'" by Hank Williams at seven years old.

 In 1953, Tarpley's father was working a construction job when a hammer fell off a scaffold and struck him on the head.
 Knocked unconscious, he was brought to a hospital, where doctors performed brain surgery.
 He died shortly afterward and the family was left "penniless", leaving Tarpley to help provide for the family through her singing gigs.
 Without a car, they traveled by bus from Lithonia to Atlanta on a weekly basis so Tarpley could perform.
 A local television producer during this time suggested a stage name because "Brenda Tarpley" was hard to remember.
 Soon she adopted the stage name "Brenda Lee".
 Her mother then remarried and her family briefly moved to Cincinnati, Ohio, and Augusta, Georgia.
 In Augusta, she attended North Augusta Elementary School and junior high school.
 Her stepfather became her manager in 1955 and booked shows around the Atlanta area.